-From 2018, your record of training and development from the Portfolio of Activity will feed through the APR form.
+Your record of training and development from the Portfolio of Activity will feed through the APR form.
 You can add further training and development activities in free text boxes.
-Further information can be found here.

 Unsatisfactory progress will be managed using the Policy and Procedures on the Academic Progress of Postgraduate Research Students which can be found in Appendix 3 of the PGR Code of Practice